 6 times guerrilla marketing has worked for B2B

-Guerilla marketing is about using low-cost, unconventional marketing tactics to create a unique, memorable and shareable impact on an audience, and has been described as a campaign that “interrupts, intercepts, or intrudes on a target audience at a time and place at which they may not expect it”
+Guerrilla marketing is about using low-cost, unconventional marketing tactics to create a unique, memorable and shareable impact on an audience, and has been described as a campaign that “interrupts, intercepts, or intrudes on a target audience at a time and place at which they may not expect it”

 What is ‘guerrilla marketing’?

 A concept popularised by American business writer Jay Conrad Levinson, guerrilla marketing is an advertisement strategy that aims to utilise small budgets in unconventional ways to maximise public impact.
-While most marketing has taken place in traditional media (newsprint, television, radio etc.), guerrilla marketing takes to the streets, shopping centers and other public spaces to reach the largest possible audience.
+While most marketing has taken place in traditional media (newsprint, television, radio etc), guerrilla marketing takes to the streets, shopping centers and other public spaces to reach the largest possible audience.

 Think of the giant gorilla footsteps carved into the sand at an LA beach, followed by a crushed Jeep next to one of the footprints, to promote King Kong 3D (that’s true gorilla marketing)…